Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

-Based on above observations, we developed the C4D to facilitate online fault detection.
-Fig.~\ref{fig:c4d} illustrates the key elements of the C4D, which includes an enhanced Collective Communication Library (CCL), a central C4D master, and the C4a (C4 agent) that acts as an intermediary.
-We opt to use enhanced CCL because state-of-the-art CCLs, such as NCCL~\cite{jeaugey2017nccl}, lack the capability for online monitoring of collective communication operations.

-\textbf{C4D Monitoring.} Fig.~\ref{fig:eccl} shows our enhanced CCL with four layers, similar to contemporary CCLs.
-We've expanded the bottom three layers for monitoring functionalities.
-The communicator layer tracks communicator IDs, rank counts, and rank assignments.
-The operation layer monitors collective operation types, algorithms, data types, element counts, and operation durations and counts.
-The transport layer gathers connection specifics like RDMA IP and QP numbers, and message statistics including counts, sizes, and durations of transfers.
-It's not trivial to collect above information at runtime, with low cost and high accuracy.
-To precisely monitor communication kernel execution patterns, we refined all related CDUA kernels to log their start and completion times directly, as CPU timestamps and CUDA Events are ineffective or inaccurate for this purpose.
+\textbf{C4D Monitoring.} Fig.~\ref{fig:eccl} shows the architecture and enhancement in ACCL.
+We have extended the monitoring capabilities of the bottom three layers, namely the communicator, operation, and transport layers, in a top-down fashion.
+We gather information on communicators, encompassing communicator IDs, involved devices, and device ranks.
+Additionally, we record details about collective operations, such as operation types, communication algorithms, data types, element counts, and duration.
+Furthermore, we track the startup and completion of specific collective operations and assign each operation a sequence.
+Lastly, we collect data in the transport layer, including connection information (e.g., source and destination IPs, QP numbers, and source ports), as well as message details like message counts, sizes, and transfer duration.
+Notably, it's not trivial to collect above information at runtime, with low cost and high accuracy.
+To precisely monitor communication kernel execution patterns, we refined all related CDUA kernels to log their start and completion times directly, as CPU timestamps and CUDA events are ineffective or inaccurate for this purpose.

-\textbf{C4D analysis.} Based on above gathered informations, we can detect four common types of errors that frequently occur in our clusters, i.e., \emph{communication hang}, \emph{non-communication hang}, \emph{communication slow}, and \emph{non-communication slow}.
+\textbf{C4D analysis.} By leveraging the gathered information from ACCL, we can build the automatic error-detection system to deal with the four common types of errors that frequently occur in our clusters, i.e., \emph{communication hang}, \emph{non-communication hang}, \emph{communication slow}, and \emph{non-communication slow}.
 Detecting the first two error types is relatively easy and will not be discussed in-depth here, and we will focus on the more complex task of identifying instances of the \emph{slow} syndrome.